Skip to main content

 Now that you know a bit about what to expect from WordPress, here are a few key tips to keep you on the right track when using WordPress.

 It’s not necessary to reach for a plugin whenever you need to add a function.
 WordPress has many built in functions that you should explore to see if it fulfills your needs.
-Your theme can also pack in some functions.
-Many more functions are possible with simple codes.
-Check out these options before reaching for a plugin.

-Inactive plugins are a security risk.
+Inactive Plugins are a Security Risk

 If you’re not going to be using a plugin for a while, it’s better to delete it entirely from your WordPress, not merely inactivate it.
 So long as a plugin is lying within your WordPress, it can be susceptible to malicious software, even though it’s inactive.
 It makes sense to keep track of your plugins and delete those that you really have no need for.

 While it’s true that content is a key traffic generator for any website, creating great content for your website is only a good start.
 As any SEO expert will tell you, getting Google to find you easily and put you at the top of the search results page is extremely hard work.
 The Yoast SEO plugin will help you get your posts right for search engines.
-You can also make it a little easier for search engines to find you by submitting sitemaps to Google.
-Take a step further and sign up with Google Analytics to gain insight into what you’re doing right and wrong when it comes to website traffic.
-You can also use the Google Search Console to help you understand how your website is interacting with Google search engine.

 Do not mess with the default themes while making changes to the theme.
 Always work with a child theme for carrying out any change you want.
 That way, when you update the default theme, all the customizations will not be lost.

-When you’re more familiar with WordPress, take some time to learn about hooks, filters and actions.
+If you are a developer, take some time to learn about hooks, filters and actions.
 This can help you interact more comfortably with WordPress.
 Find out more about it here.

-At some stage or the other, you’re likely to run into some issues with WordPress like database errors, white screen of death and the like.
 Remember that many other WordPress users have faced these issues before you and posted solutions online.
 Basic WordPress troubleshooting solutions can easily be found online.
 You just need to stay calm and search for appropriate solutions to your specific situation.

 • Backup and security is important.